IvanRublev/Domo/README.md

 See [TypedStruct library documentation](https://hexdocs.pm/typed_struct/) for implementation details.

-Use `new!/1` and `put!/3` functions that are automatically defined for the struct to create a new instance and update an existing one.
+Use `new/1`, `merge/2`, and `put/3` function or their raising versions that are all automatically defined for the struct to create a new instance and update an existing one.

 ```elixir
 alias Order